alaric-kuo/Quantum-Structural-Mechanics-Validation/README.md

 The committed data outputs in this repository are generated from the author's validation run.

-This repository mainly stores the processed validation outputs and article materials.
-The original raw shaking-table data should be obtained from the public dataset associated with the source study.
+This repository stores the processed validation outputs and article materials.
+The original raw shaking-table data should be obtained from the Zenodo dataset listed in the Data Source section.

 ---